Thoreau Campus History

-Our vision is to continue providing excellent worship services and RE content while making an impact in Fort Bend County.
+Our vision is to continue providing excellent worship services and Religious Education content while making an impact in Fort Bend County.
 Recently, First Church purchased a 5 acre property to establish a new permanent home for the Thoreau Campus in Richmond.
-We moved to the our new campus as of November 18, 2018.
+We moved to the our new campus on Clayhead Road as of November 18, 2018.
 To better serve the needs of new families that are joining us, we initiated new family programming and a Special Gifts Campaign to expand classroom space, build a playground, further enhance our campus.

 We are proud of our history as a beacon of liberal religion in Fort Bend County, and we welcome people of all faiths and backgrounds to come visit us!